davidsowerby/takkan/docs/user-guide/page-types.md

 # Page Types

-Precept provides several page configuration types, and these will cover most circumstances when used with `PreceptPage`
+Takkan provides several page configuration types, and these will cover most circumstances when used with `TakkanPage`

 The table below illustrates typical usage.